ASFHyP3/hyp3-gamma/hyp3_gamma/metadata/README.md

 2. Check the option to Use original line's indent for wrapped parts, and set the additional shift if you'd like (I prefer an additional 2 spaces).

 ![](SettingsImages/Editor_General_SoftWraps.JPG)

+You can create different schemas in the Editor > Code Style > XML settings, and I have generated one for writing and one for editing xml files.
+When editing, it can be helpful to apply indentations to see the tag structure more clearly.
+In those settings, I have the indentations set to 4 and 8, and choose to align the attributes.
+From the File - Settings menu, I select the Edit schema in Editor > Code Style > XML, then open the template xml file and select Reformat Code from the Code menu.
+After editing, I change the settings to select the Write schema instead, and again select Reformat Code from the Code menu.
+This removes the indentations, allowing for proper parsing of the xml in ArcGIS.